stereolabs/zed-ros2-examples/README.md

 ![](./images/Picto+STEREOLABS_Black.jpg)

-# Stereolabs ZED Camera - ROS2 Tutorials and Examples
+# Stereolabs ZED Camera - ROS 2 Tutorials and Examples

-This package is a collection of examples and tutorials to illustrate how to better use the ZED cameras in the ROS2 framework
+This package is a collection of examples and tutorials to illustrate how to better use the ZED cameras in the ROS 2 framework

 [More information](https://www.stereolabs.com/docs/ros2/)

 ## Getting started

-- First, be sure to have installed the main ROS2 package to integrate the ZED cameras in the ROS2 framework: [zed-ros2-wrapper](https://github.com/stereolabs/zed-ros2-wrapper/)
+- First, be sure to have installed the main ROS 2 package to integrate the ZED cameras in the ROS 2 framework: [zed-ros2-wrapper](https://github.com/stereolabs/zed-ros2-wrapper/)
 - [Install](#build-the-package) the Tutorials package
 - Read the online documentation for [More information](https://www.stereolabs.com/documentation/guides/using-zed-with-ros/introduction.html)

 ### Prerequisites

-- ROS2 Foxy Fitxroy or ROS2 Humble Hawksbill:
+- ROS 2 Foxy Fitzroy or ROS 2 Humble Hawksbill:
   - [Foxy on Ubuntu 20.04](https://docs.ros.org/en/foxy/Installation/Linux-Install-Debians.html)
   - [Humble on Ubuntu 22.04](https://docs.ros.org/en/humble/Installation/Linux-Install-Debians.html)